Our Story

 ALTYERRE ABORIGINAL ART

-Altyerre Art is a unique collection of Aboriginal Art - watercolour, contemporary and traditional works – collected since the 1960s by Bartolomeo ‘Jimmy/Jim’ Del Giacco and Lori Ventura-Del Giacco.
+Altyerre Art is a collection of Aboriginal art, watercolour, contemporary and traditional works, gathered since the 1960s by Bartolomeo 'Jimmy/Jim' Del Giacco and Lori Ventura-Del Giacco.

-As Jimmy’s health deteriorated and his passion for art took a back seat, many Aboriginal artists and past employees would still come and say hello when they were in town.
-It was Lori who kept the passion for buying art.
+As Jimmy's health declined and his passion for art took a back seat, many Aboriginal artists and old friends would still call in to say hello when they were in town.
+It was Lori who kept the collecting going.

-As the collection has grown over more than 55 years, the artworks have remained in storage where they are now ready to be shared with the world for everyone to enjoy.
-Each piece has a story behind the artwork itself but also of how that painting came to be in Jim and Lori’s possession.
+The collection has grown over more than 55 years and the works have sat in storage all that time.
+They are now ready to be shared.
+Each piece carries the story in the painting itself, and the story of how it came to be in Jim and Lori's hands.

 We hope you love these artworks and the stories behind them as much as we do.